tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

         A typical :term:`candle` contains open, high, low and close price and trade volume for a :term:`time bucket <bucket>`.
 Because on-chain exposes more data than centralised exchanges, Capitalgram data also contains individual buys and sells, US dollar exchange rate and so forth.

+    Parquet

+        A popular file format for large datasets from Apache Arrow project. `More information <https://parquet.apache.org/>`__.

+    Pyarrow

+        Python API for :term:`Arrow` library. `More information <https://arrow.apache.org/docs/python/>`__.

+    Arrow

+        Apache Arrow is a popular open source in-memory analytics technology kit. `More information <https://arrow.apache.org/docs/index.html>`__.

+    dataclass:

+        Standard Python way to annotate data structures. `More information <https://realpython.com/python-data-classes/>`__.

+    dataset server:

+        The server than indexes blockchains and creates :term:`candle` and other data for research, analysis and trade execution.
+Currently centralised and you need an API key to access.